Quick Answer

 - Closed-end: fixed shares via initial public offering (IPO), trades on an exchange intraday at a market price set by supply and demand (premium above NAV, discount below NAV), may use leverage, less liquid.

-- Not registered under the Investment Company Act; restricted to accredited investors and qualified purchasers; less oversight, less liquid.
+- Not registered under the Investment Company Act; not broadly offered to the public (eligibility turns on the fund's exclusion and exemption); less oversight, less liquid.

 - Hedge funds: aggressive strategies (short selling, leverage, derivatives, concentrated positions); limited partnership structure; "2 and 20" fee with a high-water mark; lock-up periods restrict redemptions.